-Working with source control in a game development shop has many complications over a normal software shop.
-I wrote many articles on this topic http://www.ennoble-studios.com/tuts/ in the tutorials section of my website, and they are meant as ideas and guidelines to ease this work.
-Here is the summary of typical setups I have encountered.
+Working with source control in a game development team has many complications compared to a regular software team.
+I wrote many articles on this topic (see website section), and they are meant as ideas and guidelines to ease this work.
+Here is the summary of typical setups I have encountered, related to source control.

 - Using a centralized version control system, such as Perforce.
-The need to be constantly connected to the server, inability to enforce its main purpose in Unity (forbid asset change) and inconvenience when working with source code assets make this choice less appealing than in earlier years.
+The need to be constantly connected to the server, inability to enforce its main purpose in Unity (forbid asset change) and inconvenience when working with source code assets make this choice less appealing than in years past.

 - Using a DVCS system (such as Hg or git) for everything, and having artists submit their changes with pull requests.
-This is already better, but not a complete solution.
-It creates lots of issues if there is not 100% clear separation of responsibilities between members, and knowledge of at least one person present at all times what everyone is working on.
+This is much better, but not a complete solution.
+It creates lots of issues if there is not 100% clear separation of responsibilities between members.
+It requires for everyone to know at all times what everyone else is working on.
 In case it's not 100% clear who is working on what, it can create holdups and duplicated work.
-It is also less then ideal when working with Scenes and Prefabs, and forbidding of touching these my multiple people at the same time can create holdups.
+It is also less than ideal when working with Scenes and Prefabs, and forbidding of touching these my multiple people at the same time can create holdups.

 - Using a DVCS for code and CVCS (such as SVN) for assets.
 This has been used on big projects by co-located big studios.
 It has some benefits, it seemingly provides the best of both worlds.
-However, it impacts the DVCS system in a sense that it is not „consistent“, the changesets from the 2 revision control systems will not match and any returning in time is not consistent.
-Furthermore, it doesn’t solve the issue with Scenes and Prefabs, and it relies on complex include/exclude files for both systems.
+However, it impacts the DVCS system in a sense that it is not "consistent", the changesets from the 2 revision control systems will not match and any reverts through time will not be consistent.
+Furthermore, it doesn't solve the issue with Scenes and Prefabs, and it relies on complex include/exclude files for both VC systems.
 Lastly, since assets and scripts are linked in Unity (through inspector) any users wishing to integrate changes must run commands of both systems and be aware of how they interact.

 - Using DVCS for code and assets, and shouting the status of the lock for non-text assets.
 This is an actual technique used by at least one small team at game jams.
 Has no benefits over the previous one, and obvious drawbacks.